janithpet/signaloid-constants/README.md

 return UxHwDoubleNthMoment(count, 1);
 ```

-## Notes
-We can see that the Signaloid UxHw implementation is much closer to the mathematical description of the process.
-The only trick that we had to use was the use of a mixture `UxHwDoubleMixture` to simulate an `if-condition`.

 ## Running
 To run this code, load this repository on to the [Signaloid Cloud Development Platform](https://signaloid.io/repositories), and hit run.